-At 31 March 2021, it is estimated that an increase/decrease of 10% (2020: 10%) in the relevant stock market index, with all other variables held constant would have increased/decreased the Group's profit after tax and retained profits as follows.
+At 31 March 2022, it is estimated that an increase/decrease of 10% (2021: 10%) in the relevant stock market index, with all other variables held constant would have decreased/increased the Group's loss after tax (2021: increased/decreased the Group's profit after tax) and increased/decreased retained profits as follows.
 Other components of consolidated equity would not be affected by changes in the stock market indexes.